Lakshya-jangid-08/LAKSHYA_Online-survey-mangement/SERVER/README.md

-# Jigyasa Online Survey Management System
+# Lakshya Online Survey Management System

-This is the backend server for the Jigyasa Online Survey Management System.
+This is the backend server for the Lakshya Online Survey Management System.
 It provides a robust API for managing surveys, collecting responses, and analyzing data.

 ## Features